Our Beautiful Windermere Lake

 Happy Day Lodge was originally an outfitter that was accessible by railroad or float plane only - before logging in the area created a road.
 The northeast corner of our lake is bordered by rail that offers a sentimental experience of bygone days.

-When you're on the lake, it is rare to come in contact with another person.
-But in the fish cleaning house, or at the fire pit, or simply in passing... you'll be pleasantly surprised at how cordial, friendly, and open the guests at Happy Day Lodge truly are.
+You'll be pleasantly surprised at how cordial, friendly, and open the guests at Happy Day Lodge truly are.
 There seems to be a common thread between everyone that simply adds to the enjoyment of your trip!

 Ghost town of Nicholson